-Until CSD, Schumpeter's theory of development was, in fact, a theory of cycles rooted in equilibrium, and one which gets more complicated and out of touch with actual capitalism dynamics as he moves from the basic Juglar cycle which supports the basic model of TDE towards the contortions he throws himself into, in BC, where he tries to "merge" three different cycles (Juglar, Kondratieff and Kithins), all rooted in equilibrium as well, and apply the resulting scaffolding to an historical interpretation of capitalist evolution since the industrial revolution.
-Schumpeter's analyses both in TDE and BC are, despite many challenging propositions to both neoclassical and Marxist orthodoxies, rooted in equilibrium, as we will see, which turns his theory as a whole into a rather incoherent body of work since it tries to merge equilibrium analysis (which translates as absence of change) with evolution (which equals change) in the same theoretical body.
-That doesn't work well, as the author would make explicit only in CSD-.
+Until CSD, Schumpeter's theory of development was, in fact, a theory of cycles rooted in equilibrium, and one which gets more complicated and out of touch with actual capitalism dynamics as he moves from the basic Juglar cycle which supports the model of TDE towards the contortions he throws himself into, in BC, where he tries to "merge" three different cycles (Juglar, Kondratieff and Kithins), all rooted in equilibrium as well, and apply the resulting scaffolding to an historical interpretation of capitalist evolution since the industrial revolution.
+Schumpeter's analyses both in TDE and BC are, despite many challenging propositions to both neoclassical and Marxist orthodoxies, rooted in equilibrium, as we will see, which turns his theory into a rather incoherent body of work since it tries to merge equilibrium analysis (which translates as absence of change) with even contains a flavor of circular reasoning since one of the three ideas the authors utilize, to arrive to the "Creative destruction paradigm" is creative destruction).
+Once defined, its use is, very wide.
+It leads the authors both to question the neoclassical "canonical framework" and to propose alternative approaches to numerous topics of economic theory and policy.
+However, the break with the mainstream, which is clearly stated in the book's first chapter, is laudable, as noted, but not complete.
+It looks more as an attempt at a silent detour.
+It's worth recalling that the plethora of previous works by Aghion, and collaborators, already around "growth and creative destruction", are all wrapped in models and reasoning based on the concept of equilibrium (cf. among many others, Aghion and Howitt: 1990, and Aghion, Bloom, Blundell, Griffith, and Howitt:2005).
+They are not repudiated.
+Furthermore, although there is a chapter discussing the "financing of innovation", the financial system is not front and center, nor seen as the "head-quarter of capitalism", as it clearly is in Schumpeter.
+In the present paper, the expression "creative destruction paradigm" has a much broader reach, and more radical implications: it suggests an irremediable rupture between equilibrium and evolution and proposes a totally different starting point for the reconstruction of the way we understand capitalism's dynamics.
+The 12 propositions which close the paper summarize it.
+Having clarified that, it almost, goes without saying that Aghion and collaborators have a much more extensive and mature work in the line they propose.
+Here, I only offer the starting point for another interpretation, and implications, of Schumpeter's key concept of creative destruction.
+Therefore, the task that is imposed to me is to develop, subsequently, what I will propose in the following pages.

+evolution (which equals change) in the same theoretical body.
+That doesn't work well, as the author would make explicit only in CSD5-6.